ckan/ckan/doc/maintaining/installing/index.rst

 See :doc:`install-from-source`.

-If you've already setup a CKAN website and want to upgrade it to a newer version of CKAN, see :doc:`upgrading`.
+If you've already setup a CKAN website and want to upgrade it to a newer version of CKAN, see :doc:`/maintaining/upgrading/index`.

 ------------